samridhi78B/Cprograms/README.md

   ## ⚙️ How to Run

-  You can compile and run any program using a C compiler. <br>
+  You can compile and run any program using a C compiler.
   Just copy the program from the repo and paste it to the Compiler like gcc
   ```bash
   gcc filename.c -o output